Gungarlin River Campground, Daveys Hut, Kidmans Hut, and Mawsons Hut, Snowy Mountains, NSW, Australia

 Jeff Kingston > Bushwalking

-I walked in this part of Kosciusko National Park in October 2024 with an NPA group led by Richard Thompson.
+I walked in this part of Kosciusko National Park in October 2024 with an NPA group led by Richard Thompson, and again in March 2026.
 However these notes are entirely my work and my responsibility.
 They are a supplement to the map, not a replacement.
 This is a first-hand account except where noted.
 Hut names are given as they appear on the Kosciusko Huts Association web site.
 Daveys Hut is often written `Davies Hut'.

 In these notes I usually try to cover a general area rather than one specific walk.
 However, there is just one route to follow in this case, at least for those (like me) who are new to this area.
 The first part of the walk, from Gungarlin River Campground to Kidmans Hut, would be an excellent choice for gaining experience with off-track full pack walking.
 You can easily walk it in a day, and walk back the same way next day.
 The second part, from Kidmans Hut to Mawsons Hut, is suitable only for experienced off-track walkers.